-- Reconsider right-of-way allocation and priorities within the streetscape for key corridors in Downtown. - Enhance arrival experience and Downtown identity through gateways for all modes. - Increase streetscape beautification through materials, landscaping, amenities, and public art while assuring sustainable upkeep and maintenance. - Reimagine San Antonio Street as a flexible street easily closeable to cars for events and periodic pedestrian days or seasons.
+- Reconsider right-of-way allocation and priorities within the streetscape for key corridors in Downtown. - Enhance arrival experience and Downtown identity through gateways for all modes. - Increase streetscape beautification through materials, landscaping, amenities, and public art while assuring sustainable upkeep and maintenance. - Reimagine the 100 and 200 blocks of East San Antonio Street as a flexible street easily closeable to cars for events and periodic pedestrian days or seasons.